 So what's your favorite way to rest and relax?

-Tell me below in the comments!
+Tell me below in the comments or feel free to connect with me!
 I would love to hear your favorite strategies.